merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 ### Multiple Query Filter

-For client requirements, the user can use a combination of multiple `Device Unit Identifiers (DUID)` and `BIDTYPE`.
+The user can use a combination of multiple `Device Unit Identifiers (DUID)` and `BIDTYPE`.

 ![filter-1.png](docs/filter-1.png)

-After clicking `EXPORT`, the user is prompted with a confirmation dialog and a brief overview of the expected data.
-This is to give the user a quick glance over the output and to double-check for any mistakes from the input, before proceeding to the actual export process.
+After selecting `EXPORT`, the user is prompted with a confirmation dialog and overview of the output data.
+This provides a quick preview to ensure that the data is as expected and ready for export.

 ![filter-2.png](docs/filter-2.png)